 Top 10 Free Things To Do in Panama City Beach

-1. Panama City Beaches
+1. The Panama City Beaches

-On the shores of the Gulf of Mexico in northern Florida, Panama City has 27 miles of beautiful beaches to offer to all who love the sea and the sand.
+On the shores of the Gulf of Mexico in northern Florida, Panama City has 27 miles of beautiful beaches.
+It offer to all who love the sea and the sand.
 Locals love Shell Island, accessible only by boat, and its remoteness from the mainland.

 Free Things to do in Panama City Beach Spring Break.

-The promenade allows the dunes of pedestrian traffic to be preserved, and interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.
+The promenade allows the dunes of pedestrian traffic to be preserved.
+Interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.

-2. Museum of Man in the Sea
+2. The Museum of Man in the Sea

 Fun Things to do in Panama City Beach

 The museum has exhibits of submarines, diving capsules, underwater living facilities, masks and helmets, and commercial and naval diving equipment.
 There is also an interesting diving movie that visitors can watch.

-3. Coconut Creek Family Fun Park
+3. The Coconut Creek Family Fun Park

 Visitors looking for a way to entertain children during the day should not look beyond Coconut Creek Family Fun Park.
 The park offers full-day tickets that allow guests unlimited rounds of miniature golf and unlimited raids in the maze.